 How to Create a Hotel Chic Bedroom

-Think back to your last vacation and remember the exquisite hotel room you called home -- if only for a short time.
+Think back to your last vacation and remember the exquisite hotel room you called home if only for a short time.
 It’s a place where luxury abounds and relaxation is a top priority.
 Want to get the same chic look and feel at home?
-You know, you can transform your ordinary bedroom into a 5-star retreat with a few simple changes!
+You can transform your ordinary bedroom into a 5-star retreat with a few simple changes.

 Hotels use obvious psychology.
 They are masters at pampering guests.
 Fresh, crisp linens, fluffy towels and fabulous furnishings welcome and envelop you in all their blissfulness.
-No wonder we never want to go home – and that’s just want they want.
-They want us to return again and again and again!
+No wonder we never want to go home.
+That’s just want they want.
+They want us to return again and again.

-However, multiple vacations each year are a luxury most of us can't swing.
+However, multiple vacations each year are a luxury that most of us can't afford.
 So why not recreate the look of a chic hotel in your master suite?
-That way you can enjoy the feeling of being on holiday 365 days a year – without ever having to leave home!
+That way you can enjoy the feeling of being on holiday 365 days a year without ever having to leave home.

 Luxurious Bed and Bedding

 When surveyed after a recent hotel stay most guests responded that the number one thing they remember is the comfort of the bed and bedding.
 Some luxury hotel chains like The W, Westin, Sheraton, Hilton, Marriott, Hyatt, Ritz-Carlton and Four Seasons sell their own proprietary mattresses and bedding to the public.
 Hampton Inn even advertises their Home Collection, which includes pillows, bedding, mattresses, bath items and travel accessories.

 So let’s start with your bed.
 Are you happy with your current mattress and bedding?
 If not, you may want to research your favorite hotel’s website for replacements.
 If that’s a bit beyond your budget you can put a top-notch bed together on your own by following these easy tips: